The Clear Edge

 • Need alignment?
 Weekly all-hands call.

-Total: 18-20 hours weekly just on coordination.
-Not a strategy.
-Not client work.
-Just keeping 15 people aligned.
+Total: 18–20 hours weekly spent purely on coordination.
+Not on strategy.
+Not on client work.
+Just on keeping 15 people aligned.

-If coordination time scaled linearly with team size, 25 people would require 30-33 hours weekly.
-Her entire work capacity would be coordination.
+If coordination time scaled in a straight line with team size, 25 people would demand 30–33 hours weekly and her entire work capacity would turn into coordination.

-If she hired 10 more people across 5 new countries without changing systems, she’d create 15+ timezone combinations, making synchronous coordination impossible.
+If she hired 10 more people across 5 new countries without changing systems, she’d create 15+ timezone combinations, which would make synchronous coordination impossible.

 She needed remote-first systems, not remote-adapted systems.